aquasecurity/trivy/docs/docs/coverage/language/python.md

 `requirements.txt` files don't contain information about dependencies used for development.
 Trivy could detect vulnerabilities on the development packages, which not affect your production environment.

+By default, Trivy doesn't report development dependencies.
+Use the `--include-dev-deps` flag to include them.

 #### License detection

 `requirements.txt` files don't contain information about licenses.